tmcaul/tmcaul.github.io/_pages/about.md

 {% include base_path %}

-I'm a scientist: Cambridge Natural Sciences BA/MSci, and PhD from Imperial College London in ML for electron microscopy.
+I'm a scientist: Cambridge BA/MSci, Imperial College London PhD.
+My research focusses on using ML and deep learning to better understand (and find useful representations of) real, noisy data.
 I'm currently working at a fintech startup looking at time-series classification and encoding, using various flavours of neural network.

 This site hosts my **CV**, a record of my **publications**, and a **blog** including demo workflows and things I find interesting.